 Principles for Driving the Digital Inclusion of Persons with Disabilities

-Around 15% of the world’s population, or an estimated one billion people are persons with disabilities.
-Over the last few years, the GSMA Assistive Tech programme has conducted research on the mobile disability gap, as well as the drivers and challenges of digital inclusion of persons with disabilities.
-The evidence is clear that mobile access and use remains unequal – there is a significant disability gap in mobile phone ownership, and persons with disabilities are less likely to own smartphones and use mobile internet than people without disabilities.
+Around 16% of the world’s population (an estimated 1.3 billion people) are persons with disabilities.
+In recent years, the GSMA has conducted extensive research into the mobile disability gap, as well as the key drivers and barriers to digital inclusion for persons with disabilities.
+The findings are clear: mobile access and use remain unequal.
+Persons with disabilities are significantly less likely to own mobile phones, particularly smartphones, and are less likely to use or even be aware of mobile internet than non-disabled people.

 The mobile industry must act now

-In conjunction with mobile operators and disability and accessibility experts, the GSMA has developed the Principles for Driving the Digital Inclusion of Persons with Disabilities.
-These principles provide a framework for action for the industry along with a set of potential activities that can be taken by mobile operators to reduce the gap in access and use.
+To support this shift, the GSMA, in collaboration with mobile operators and experts in disability and accessibility, developed the Principles for Driving the Digital Inclusion of Persons with Disabilities.
+These Principles offer a clear framework for action for the industry, outlining practical steps mobile operators can take to reduce the gap in mobile access and use.

 Take action

-By endorsing these Principles, showing leadership on disability inclusion and taking disability inclusive actions, mobile phone operators and digital stakeholders will support and advance a more inclusive society and amplify the voices of persons with disabilities through digital technology.
+By endorsing the Principles and committing to meaningful, inclusive action, mobile operators and digital stakeholders demonstrate leadership on disability inclusion.
+In doing so, they help build a more inclusive digital society and amplify the voices of persons with disabilities.

 Signatories

-The following mobile operators have committed to taking action to improve the digital inclusion of persons with disabilities.
+The following mobile operators have previously made commitments to take action to improve the digital inclusion of persons with disabilities: